derickfay/testbank/README.md

 * selection or exclusions of questions for a particular test
 * generation of multiple versions of a test with questions and answers in different random order, and corresponding answer keys

+It's adapted from a FileMaker database and scripts I created years ago.
+Because it's a spreadsheet, you do need to be careful in editing not to overwrite formulas or ID fields

 v1.0 2018-02-03

 The usage instructions are below -- these are also contained within the **testbank.numbers** spreadsheet itself.